Nebulisers in General Practice

 Use of nebulisers in various clinical conditions

 Nebulisers are used for emergency and domiciliary treatment of many respiratory diseases.
-Indications for nebuliser use include the management of exacerbations and long-term treatment of chronic obstructive pulmonary disease (COPD), management of cystic fibrosis, bronchiectasis, HIV/AIDS and symptomatic relief in palliative care.
+Indications for nebuliser use include the management of exacerbations and long-term treatment of chronic obstructive pulmonary disease (COPD),cystic fibrosis, bronchiectasis, HIV/AIDS and symptomatic relief in palliative care.
 The British Guideline produced jointly by the British Thoracic Society (BTS) and Scottish Intercollegiate Guidelines Network (SIGN) on the management of asthma identifies a limited use for nebulisers in this condition.

 Patients using nebulisers must be advised on how to self-treat and when to seek medical help.